dmitrypol/dmitrypol.github.io/_posts/2016-05-14-redis_rails_more.markdown

 ### Caching vs pre-generating data in your DB

-As you can see caching can be implemented fairly quickly and changed easily but the downside is you cannot use it in your DB queries.
+As you can see caching can be implemented fairly quickly and changed easily but the downside is you cannot use results in your DB queries.
 Earlier in this post I described caching total_raised and number_of_donationds methods.
 In order to get fundraisers that have at least X number of donations or raised Y dollars I would need fetch all records and loop through them.
+Here is a simple way to pregenerate data in DB.

 {% highlight ruby %}
+class Donation
  # simple counter_cache relationship to do donations_count
-class Donation
  belongs_to :fundraiser, counter_cache: true
+ # or a custom callback to do more complex logic
+ after_create  do   fundraiser.inc(total_raised: amount)       end
+ after_destroy do   fundraiser.inc(total_raised: amount * -1)  end
 end
 class Fundraiser
+ field :donations_count, type: Integer # default for counter_cache
- field :donations_count, type: Integer end
+ field :total_raised,    type: Integer end
-# query
+# queries
 Fundraiser.gt(donations_count: 5)
-# or a custom callback to do more complex logic
-class Fundraiser
- field :total_raised, type: Integer end class Donation after_create  do   fundraiser.inc(total_raised: amount)       end after_destroy do   fundraiser.inc(total_raised: amount * -1)  end
-end
-# query
 Fundraiser.gt(total_raised: 0)
 {% endhighlight %}